edgedb/easy-edgedb/README.md

 };
 ```

-With all this information we can now find events by description, character, location, etc. The `description` property we can make as long as we want to make it easy to search, and we could even just paste in parts of the book if we wanted.
+With all this information we can now find events by description, character, location, etc.

 Now let's do a query for this event: